Nike Zoom Terra Kiger 8

 Nike Terra Kiger 8 vs. 7

-The Nike Zoom Terra Kiger 8 carries over the same midsole and outsole design from its precursor.
+The Nike Zoom Terra Kiger 8 carries over the midsole and outsole design from its precursor.
 The only changes seen are found in the upper, including:

 - an even more breathable mesh cover